mathisdt/trackworktime/README.md

-comment (only available if the user provided it), source (where the event was generated originally, possible values are MAIN_SCREEN_BUTTON, EVENT_LIST, QUICK_SETTINGS, LAUNCHER_SHORTCUT, MULTI_INSERT, AUTO_PAUSE, LOCATION, WIFI, RECEIVED_INTENT [includes both externally created broadcasts and actions from TWT's own widget]).
+comment (only available if the user provided it), source (where the event was generated originally, possible values are MAIN_SCREEN_BUTTON, EVENT_LIST, QUICK_SETTINGS, LAUNCHER_SHORTCUT, MULTI_INSERT, AUTO_PAUSE, LOCATION, WIFI, RECEIVED_INTENT [includes both externally created broadcasts and actions from TWT's own widget and notification]).
 Some screenshots so you can see it in action in Automate:
 [Flow overview](https://zephyrsoft.org/images/automate-receive-1.png),
 ["Receive Broadcast" settings top](https://zephyrsoft.org/images/automate-receive-2.png),